directus-labs/guest-authoring/multilingual-news-app-using-sveltekit-with-directus/index.md

 ---
-title: 'Implementing Internationalization with SvelteKit and Directus'
+title: "Implementing Internationalization with SvelteKit and Directus"
-description: 'This tutorial will guide you through building a SvelteKit application with multilingual content.'
+description: "This tutorial will guide you through building a SvelteKit application with multilingual content."
 author:
-  name: 'Ekekenta Clinton'
+  name: "Ekekenta Clinton"
-  avatar_file_name: './ekekenta-clinton.png'
+  avatar_file_name: "./ekekenta-clinton.png"
 ---

 ## Introduction

 In this tutorial, you'll learn how to build an application using Sveltekit with Directus and multilingual content.

 ## Before You Start